-The most popular type of meeting scheduler is a shareable 'meeting links' that allow people to book time directly on your calendar through a custom URL.
-Other advanced features of meeting scheduling links can include automatic rescheduling, task management capabilities, multiple calendar sync, automatic reminders, video-conferencing links, and automated email follow-ups after a meeting.
+The most popular type of meeting schedulers are shareable 'meeting links' that allow people to book time directly on your calendar through a custom URL.
+These meeting scheduling links also typically include features like automatic rescheduling, task management capabilities, multiple calendar sync, automatic reminders, video-conferencing links, and automated email follow-ups after a meeting.

-In fact, the average professional already uses scheduling links 7.1 times a week, and over 96.4% of scheduling link users leverage them at least once a week to book meetings.
+The average professional already uses scheduling links 7.1 times a week, and over 96.4% of people leverage these links at least once a week to book meetings.
 But while there are dozens of availability calendars and scheduling link apps on the market that promise less hassle for Google Calendar users, even the most popular options come with complications.

 Common issues with meeting scheduler apps

 - 60.5% report issues being able to prioritize booking more important meetings over others.

 - 57.8% report issues with link flexibility like offering options for duration length.

 - 54.6% report issues with availability regarding actual open time slots on their calendar.

 - 53.0% report issues rescheduling & canceling meetings via scheduling links.

 - 52.7% report issues with ease of use for existing apps on the market.